agb2k/COMP2042_CW_hcyab2/README.md

 OWA: hcyab2

+## Running the Game:
+- This implementation of Frogger has been tested on 2 Windows devices on IntelliJ IDEA
+- To run the game import it as a maven project and select javafx:run on the maven tab

 ## Key Changes Made for Maintenance and Extension

 - Configured the file for Github to regularly push updated code to the respective repository for easier maintenance
   - On request, users can be added as a collaborator to view the repository
 - Added JavaDocs for easier understanding
+- The classes have been repackaged to make it easier to understand
 - Broke up classes into separate classes to give each class unique functionality
     - Created the Game class which focuses on initializing the game itself from the Main class
     - Created the AddObjects class which focuses on adding objects to the game from the Main class